Matthew Hager

+Early life and education

 Originally from Houston, Texas, Hager now lives in Los Angeles.
 Before moving to Los Angeles, Hager studied at the prestigious Berklee College of Music.
 Since then, he has written and produced several number one hit singles as well as several critically acclaimed albums and has worked with many major recording artists.
 He has achieved unusual success crossing many genres from hard rock to jazz to teen pop.

+Career

 In the late '90s, he was introduced to Mandy Moore and soon became Moore's musical director.
 He went on to write and produced her song "When I Talk To You" which is featured on Mandy Moore's multi-platinum album Mandy Moore along with her song "Split Chick" that he also produced.
 In addition, he produced several acoustic versions of her chart topping hits including "Walk Me Home" and "I Wanna Be With You" and arranged all live versions of her biggest hits for her U.S. and international television performances and touring for her albums So Real, I Wanna Be With You, Mandy Moore, and A Walk to Remember: Music From the Motion Picture.

 After his years with Mandy Moore, Hager became a sought after songwriter in Los Angeles and wrote and produced the #1 hit song "Lucy's", which was the longest running #1 single for any debut artist in history on the Contemporary Jazz R&R chart, as well as the #1 singles "True Blue" and "Bloom".
 He also wrote and produced the Hot AC hit "Stars" for #1 Billboard artist Mindi Abair as well as her top 5 hits "Come As You Are", "Flirt" and "Smile".
 He also wrote and produced her song "Every Time" which was featured in the movie "License To Wed" and "I Can Remember" was featured in the popular Spelling Television series "Summerland".
 He wrote and produced the holiday smash "I Can't Wait For Christmas" with Mindi Abair that has sold nearly a million copies to date.
 Her chart topping and critically acclaimed albums "It Just Happens That Way", "Come As You Are", "Life Less Ordinary" and "Stars" Hager produced in their entirety.

 Hager recorded "Cry Baby Cry" produced by Timbaland and "Falling Down" produced by Justin Timberlake for Duran Duran's album Red Carpet Massacre.
 He wrote and produced the international hit "6000 Miles" with John Taylor from Duran Duran and produced and wrote a majority of his solo album "Techno For Two".
 He produced the U.S. hit "Perfect Love" for Simply Red.
 He wrote and produced the top 20 hit "How Does It Feel" for Columbia recording artist Peter White and also performed his own song "Enough" under his name in the hit movie A Walk to Remember.